LachezarTsK/Trionic-Array-II/README.md

 In this case, all negative values are skipped and only the non-negative ones are selected.

     2.2	 There is only one non-negative value: Example: -8, -6, -5 -4, -2, 8.
 In this case, the non-negative value is picked along with its preceding negative value.
+Thus, there is still an increasing slope but the sum of this slope has maximum value.

 4. All values are negative.
 Example: -6, -5, -4, -3, -2, -1.
 In this case, only the last two values are selected, so that there is still an increasing slope,